 Drug Trafficking: R v Leeder, 2024 MBPC

-After being charged with trafficking 9 ounces of cocaine, the Accused was facing a jail sentence in the range of 3-6 years.
+After being charged with trafficking 9 ounces of cocaine, a susbtantial amount of drugs with an estimated street value of around $25,000 if sold at the gram level, the Accused was facing a jail sentence in the range of 3-6 years.
 Jason Malloy negotiated a sentence of house arrest, also known as a Conditional Sentence Order (CSO), for 2 years less a day.

 The Accused's allegations of non-compliance with his Conditional Sentence Order (CSO), which could have resulted in his house arrest getting converted to jail time, were withdrawn after Mr. Malloy intervened.